 From Odawara you will use your Japan Rail Pass to take the Shinkansen on to Osaka.
 The journey will see you racing down Japan's eastern seaboard by Shinkansen and takes a little over 2 hours.

-Osaka is Japan's second city and an extremely vibrant and lively place to stay.
+Osaka is an extremely vibrant and lively place to stay in Japan.
 There may not be any real 'tourist' sights but it is just the life on the streets that makes Osaka such a fascinating city to visit.
 Osaka people work hard and play hard and it really shows with the vast number of restaurants, bars and all round entertainment available.
 The city aquarium is world class and you cannot stay in Osaka without taking a ride on one of the city's several giant big wheels, perhaps the most dramatic of which is perched on top of the Hep 5 department store in the Umeda district of the city - just don't look down if you are afraid of heights!